Able Hawkesbury River Houseboats

 Wiseman’s Ferry Inn – A place with a colourful history dating from 1826.
 The Steakhouse Bistro menu is quite extensive Phone 02 4566 4301.
 Open grass area for children to play, large outdoor screen that plays whatever sporting event is current.

-Wiseman’s Ferry Bowling Club – A very accessible club that offers all the usual club facilities as well as barefoot bowls at very reasonable rates! (bookings required for barefoot bowls) Tuesday night bingo during school holidays.
+Wiseman’s Ferry Bowling Club – A very accessible club that offers all the usual club facilities as well as barefoot bowls at very reasonable rates! (bookings required for barefoot bowls) Karoke, bingo and live music.
+02 4566 4307.
+5565 Old Norther Road, Wisemans Ferry.

 The Convict Trail – “The Great North Road was built, by convict labour often working in irons, between 1826 and 1836 to connect Sydney with Newcastle and the Upper Hunter Valley in NSW Australia.
 Much of this engineering master piece still exists and in parts still carries today’s traffic.
 Recently nominated for World Heritage Listing